DOI-USGS/ISIS3/README.md

 ### Structure of the ISIS Data Area

-Under the root directory of the ISIS Data Area pointed to by the ISISDATA environment variable are a variety of sub-directories.
+Under the root directory of the ISIS Data Area pointed to by the ISISDATA/ISIS3DATA environment variable are a variety of sub-directories.
 Each mission supported by ISIS has a sub-directory that contains mission specific processing data such as flat files and mission specific SPICE.
 There are also data areas used by more generic applications.
 These sub-directories contain everything from templates to test data.

 ### Versions of the ISIS Data Area

-In ISIS version 4.1.0, several files previously stored in the data area which were closely associated with ISIS applications were moved into version control with the ISIS source code.
-Additionally, the environment variables used for the ISIS Data Area, and the rsync location for the ISIS Data Area were also updated.
+In ISIS version 4.1.0, several files previously stored in the data area closely associated with ISIS applications were moved into version control with the ISIS source code.
+Additionally, the environment variables used for the ISIS Data Area and the rsync location for the ISIS Data Area were also updated.

 The correct environment variable names and rsync modules to use for the ISIS Data Area for each version of ISIS are summarized in the table below: